empa-scientific-it/openbis/docs/user-documentation/legacy-advance-features/openbis-kinme-nodes.md

 parameters.
 For example, the combo boxes of the reader nodes have to be populated.

-For a data set registration node the credentials combo box is only filled if all nodes of the upstream part of the workflow are successfully configured.
+> :warning: **For a data set registration node the credentials combo box is only filled if all nodes of the upstream part of the workflow are successfully configured.**